Arrhythmias

 Hospital switchboard: 951 032 000

-Click on each block to display the corresponding phone number
+Click on the plus sign to see the phone number

 UGC Heart Management (5th floor - Central Section)